 - Saturday from 10 a.m. to 7 p.m.

-Additional mediation slots offered by association members will be announced at a later date on the event's Facebook page.
+Additional mediation sessions offered by association members will be announced at a later date on the event’s Facebook page.

-What will your contributions and objectives be?
-What projects do you want to carry out in your role?
+What will your contributions and goals be?
+What projects do you hope to carry out in your role?

 What motivated you to accept this appointment?

-The 18th edition of Primavera will be held on Sunday, March 19, 2023, at the Jardin des Plantes in Montpellier.
-Exhibitions, conferences, and a sale of rare plants will take place from 10 a.m. to 6 p.m.
+The 18th edition of Primavera will take place on Sunday, March 19, 2023, at the Jardin des Plantes in Montpellier.
+Exhibitions, lectures, and a sale of rare plants will be held there from 10 a.m. to 6 p.m.

 1. A golden opportunity to acquire an exceptional plant

-Primavera's sale of rare plants is sure to delight botany enthusiasts and weekend gardeners alike.
-Just imagine: being able to admire a little piece of the Jardin des Plantes in your living room or garden every day.
-Green will be this spring's decorating trend!
+Primavera’s sale of rare plants is sure to delight both plant enthusiasts and hobby gardeners alike.
+Just imagine: being able to enjoy a little piece of the Jardin des Plantes in your living room or garden every day.
+Green is going to be the decor trend this spring!

-- 2:30 p.m.: "Plant nomenclature: from pre-Linnaean authors to the Shenzhen Code" by Pierre COULOT, pharmacist, biologist, founder and
+- 2:30 p.m.: “Plant Nomenclature: From Pre-Linnaean Authors to the Shenzhen Code” by Pierre COULOT, pharmacist and biologist, founder and

-president of the Botanical Society of Occitanie, specialist in the Fabaceae family. - 3:30 p.m.: "The Mysteries of the Labyrinth" by Andrée LAFON.
-Passionate about literature, theater, and psychoanalysis, she has written books
+president of the Botanical Society of Occitanie, and specialist in the Fabaceae family. - 3:30 p.m.: “The Mysteries of the Labyrinth” by Andrée LAFON.
+With a passion for literature, theater, and psychoanalysis, she has written books

-that focus heavily on depth psychology. - 4:30 p.m.: "The restoration project of Pierre Richer de Belleval's Intendance and its maze" by Professor Thierry LAVABRE-BERTRAND, Director of the Jardin des Plantes.
+that place a strong emphasis on depth psychology. - 4:30 p.m.: “The Restoration Project for Pierre Richer de Belleval’s Intendance and Its Maze” by Professor Thierry LAVABRE-BERTRAND, Director of the Jardin des Plantes.

 3. A blend of art and nature

-Anne Tassin, ceramic artist, invites you to visit her exhibition "Inspiration végétale" (Plant Inspiration).
+Anne Tassin, a ceramic artist, invites you to visit her exhibition, “Inspiration from Plants”

-4. Come and discover the recently renovated Rabelais monument!
+4. Come see the recently renovated Rabelais monument!

-Sculpted by Jacques Villeneuve, the monument, dedicated to Rabelais and the pleasures of life, was inaugurated on November 6, 1921, by the President of the Republic, Alexandre Millerand.
-The monument was donated by students as part of the celebration of the 700th anniversary of the Faculty of Medicine, where Rabelais studied in 1530.
+Sculpted by Jacques Villeneuve, the monument—dedicated to Rabelais and the pleasures of life—was unveiled on November 6, 1921, by President Alexandre Millerand.
+The monument was a gift from the students as part of the celebration marking the 700th anniversary of the Faculty of Medicine, where Rabelais studied in 1530.

 The University of Montpellier, the Montpellier-Nîmes Faculty of Medicine, and the Montpellier Botanical Garden Corporate Foundation contributed to the restoration of this monument.

-Who doesn't enjoy strolling through the paths of the Jardin des Plantes in spring?
-It's the perfect time to see the garden's lush flora come back to life after winter.
-Primavera is an excellent excuse, if one is needed, to discover or rediscover Montpellier's Jardin des Plantes.
+Who doesn’t love strolling through the paths of the Jardin des Plantes in the spring?
+It’s the perfect time to see the garden’s lush flora come back to life after winter.
+Spring is a great excuse—if you need one—to discover or rediscover Montpellier’s Jardin des Plantes.

 2 rue École de Médecine